Stay Calm and Reassuring

 Know When to Get Extra Help

-Most children will bounce back with time and support, but some may need more.- If your child continues to struggle with sleep, appetite, behavior, or emotional distress after a week or more, talk to a pediatric professional.
+- If your child continues to struggle with sleep, appetite, behavior, or emotional distress after a week or more, talk to a pediatric professional.

 - Schools, counselors, or pediatric mental health professionals can help.